craigerskine/pxl.media/content/games/the-legend-of-zelda.md

 ---
-title: The Legend of Zelda
+title: 'The Legend of Zelda'
 platform: nintendo-entertainment-system
 genre:
   - action-adventure